IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 This arrangement of bits can be expressed explicitly in the code: ```0x00001110```.
 It tells the DS3231 to signal the alarm whenever "the seconds match", that is, when the "seconds" value of the alarm setting matches the "seconds" value of the current time.

 The final three parameters of the ```setA1Time()``` function are boolean, or true/false values.
 They tell the DS3231 more information about how to evaluate the alarm setting.
-The following code segment shows the completed call to setA1Time(), continuing the example shown above:
+The following code segment shows the completed call to setA1Time(), continuing the example begun above:

 ```
-    setA1Time(
+    clock.setA1Time(
-      27, // A1Day = the 27th day
+      alarmTime.day(), // the day of the month: 27
-      10, // A1Hour = the hour of 10 in the morning
+      alarmTime.hour(), // the hour of the day: 10
-      42, // A1Minute = the 42nd minute of the hour
+      alarmTime.minute(), // the minute of the hour: 42
-      17, // A1Second = the 17th second of the minute
+      alarmTime.second(), // the second of the minute: 17
       0x00001110, // AlarmBits = signal when the seconds match
       false, // A1Dy false = A1Day means the date in the month; true = A1Day means the day of the week
       false, // A1h12 false = A1Hour of 0..23; true = A1Hour of 1..12 AM or PM